openshift/openshift-velero-plugin/README.md

 #### Backup Plugin
 - Set the BackupServerVersion annotation to correct server version
 - Set the BackupRegistryHostname annotation to the corect hostname
+- Set the MigrationRegistry annotation based on CAM or B/R workflow

 #### Restore Plugin
 - Set the RestoreServerVersion annotation to correct server version
 - Set the RestoreRegistryHostname annotation to the corect hostname
+- Set the MigrationRegistry annotation based on CAM or B/R workflow

 ### Build
 #### Restore Plugin